AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Mon Mar 24 2025
+Last update on Tue Mar 25 2025

-**283 day before 2026 ⏱** days before new years
+**282 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with hate
+🤖 This README.md is updated with wickedness